 DeAnn is married to husband Stanley for 31 years and has 3 grown children and two granddaughters.
 Favorite pass-time "away" from the birds is fellowshipping with friends and family, helping people understand how to get and remain "healthy", and reading Christian books.

 Cindy's primary position at the Haven is to design all of our flyers, brochures, business cards, etc. She also does local homechecks.
-Having worked in marketing and design for more than 10 years, she uses that experience to help us with things we need done .Cindy and her husband have four parrots at present.
+Having worked in marketing and design for more than 10 years, she uses that experience to help us with things we need done .Cindy and her husband Chad have parrots at present.
 Their current flock includes Lulu the cockatiel, Butters (formerly Cariad adopted from the Haven), and cockatoos Dusty and Kali (also adopted from the Haven).

 Debbie’s position at the Haven, although mostly an “in the background” job has benefited us immensely.
 Debbie has spent many hours working on updating files for us and has also helped a lot with research that needs to be done in different situations… including but not limited to items we want donated, companies who might be willing to sponsor us with funding, grant research, and more.
 She has and will continue to be a huge help here at the Haven.